FLUX-SE/all_docs/documentation/5_Preset_Management.md

 ## Automation Control of the Morphing Slider (47)
 Default Value: Off

 When this button is disabled, all the plug-in parameters values are recorded when writing automation.
-The morph- ing slider is ignored.
+The morphing slider is ignored.

-When reading automation, if this button is disabled, all the plug-in parameters are controlled by the host automa- tion except the morphing slider.
+When reading automation, if this button is disabled, all the plug-in parameters are controlled by the host automation except the morphing slider.

 When this button is engaged, all parameters are recorded when writing automation uncluding the morphing slider.